Engaging the community in Dance

 The Act-Belong-Commit Dance 100 program is a large-scale community dance project spanning more than 100 days and offering 100 free opportunities to participate in dance.
 In metropolitan, outer metropolitan, regional and remote localities across Western Australia, Ausdance WA offers people of all ages and abilities a vibrant range of free classes, workshops and events.
 Ausdance WA has been partnering with Healthway to deliver the Act-Belong-Commit Dance 100 program for over ten years.

 This partnership is built on our shared passion for dance and our belief in the health benefits dance can provide.
 Being active, having a sense of belonging, and having a purpose in life all contribute to happiness and good mental and physical health and wellbeing.
 Our theme for the 2019 program is that everybody has the ability to dance, they just need the opportunity to release this spirit.
 This spirit is represented in the colourful dancing silhouettes featured throughout the program.

 Ausdance WA also acknowledges the generous support and sponsorship provided by the City of Perth.

 Location: Forrest Place Perth

-The single largest event in the Act-Belong-Commit Dance 100 program is Dance Day – taking place on the Forrest Place stage on Sunday 28 April 2019.
+The single largest event in the Act-Belong-Commit Dance 100 program is Dance Day – which took place on the Forrest Place stage on Sunday 28 April 2019.

-The launch event for Australian Dance Week and preceding International Dance Day, Dance Day 2019 will bring audiences together to celebrate the physical, creative and social benefits of dance.
-The free family-focussed main stage event will take place from 3:00 p.m. showcasing multiple dance styles and featuring performers across all ages and both professional and non-professional dancers.
+The launch event for Australian Dance Week and preceding International Dance Day, Dance Day 2019 bought audiences together to celebrate the physical, creative and social benefits of dance.
+The free family-focussed main stage event took place from 3:00 p.m. showcasing multiple dance styles and featuring performers across all ages and both professional and non-professional dancers.